flyteorg/flyte/rsts/contributor/components/admin.rst

 RPC handlers are a thin shim that enforce some request structure validation and call out to appropriate :ref:`manager <components-admin-manager>`. methods to process requests.

+A detailed explanation of the service can be found in the :ref:`admin service <components-admin-service>` page.

 .. _components-admin-manager:

 Managers